back to main menu

 clock items

-Humanclock.com shows a photograph of the current time, with the photo changing every minute of the day (all 1,440 occuring minutes on Earth!)
-Thus you end up with a rotating picture clock sorta deal.
+Humanclock.com shows a photograph or video with the current time represented somewhere in it.
+The photo/video changes every minute (all 1,440 occurring minutes on Earth!), thus you end up with a rotating picture clock sorta deal.

 How the time is actually displayed is a whole different matter.
 A lot of photos have the time written on a crummy cardboard sign, while other photos might have the current time in a more edible format, such as olives.
 There are photos below sea level and ones over two miles above sea level.
 There are even clock pictures with people who played at Woodstock.